sloshy/blog/_posts/2023-12-05-big-big-changes.md

 Oh, and speaking of...

 ## 2. The TinyDB website is temporarily down
+EDIT: This has been fixed as of 2023-12-23.
+I think.
+Please let me know if it still doesn't work for you.
+You might need to use the `www` subdomain.

+Original section below:

+---

 I don't know if you've noticed but if you try to go to [http://tinydb.app/](http://tinydb.app/) right now, it just straight-up won't load.
 I think it's DNS-related as I was trying to get something set up with web hosting a while back, but it seems to have totally borked the main site.